markboulton/embl-digital-projects/content-hub.md

 ### Summary

-The Content Hub is a central database in Drupal that contains content from EMBL's websites in shareable form.
+The Content Hub is a centrally managed database in Drupal that contains content from EMBL's websites in shareable form.
 Content can be written directly in the Content Hub, or be pulled into the Content Hub from other systems.

 ###